MyDSI

 • A permanent revocation of DSI certification

-Any sanction imposed by the DSI Ethics Committee will be posted in the DSI Public Register.
-As you may imagine, suspension or permanent revocation of a DSI certification will have a severe impact on the Certified Professional’s further career.
+Any sanction imposed by the DSI Ethics Committee will be recorded in the DSI Public Register.
+As you can understand, a suspension or permanent revocation of a DSI certification has a significant impact on the certified professional’s career.
+A ruling by the Ethics Committee can be appealed to the Appeals Committee.

 Who is subject to DSI Ethics Enforcement?